SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/05-Summary.md

 ```

-# In the next lesson, we will learn:
+## In the next lesson, we will learn:

-- JPQL syntax
+- What JQPL is

 - Inheriting Repositories

-- How to properly expose information about our entities
+- Exposing information about our entities

-- What is Auto-Mapper

-- How to use Auto-Mapper
+- What an Auto Mapper is and how to use one

 [/slide]